STRANRAER BAPTIST CHURCH

 Baptist activity in the area was originally established in 1980 by Pastor Iain Cameron, and a church was constituted in January 1985, with 13 members, and affiliated to the Baptist Union of Scotland.
 The Services were held, first of all in the former Coronation Day Centre, and then while the Centre was being refurbished and renovated, in the Red Cross Hall.
 Midweek meetings were held in the Reformed Presbyterian Church Hall.

 As the church membership increased in size, members had the vision of purchasing their own building.
-In April 1993, the membership agreed to buy from the Ministry of Defence, what had been the Territorial Army Hall in Bellevilla Road.
+In April 1993, the membership agreed to buy from the Ministry of Defense, what had been the Territorial Army Hall in Bellevilla Road.
 During the preceding years, those attending the church had contributed regularly to a building fund, and this Fund, along with a grant and loan from the Baptist Union, and various donations and gifts from many other churches in Scotland and further afield, was sufficient to meet the purchase price and pay for the conversion of the building into a Church Sanctuary, Church Hall and Sunday School classrooms, with an adjoining 4-bedroom flat for the Pastor and his family.

 The flat was ready for use by November 1993, and work continued on the church- all by volunteers, with people from other parts of Scotland and Ireland working alongside local members of the community.